Norfolk House (Dedham, Massachusetts): Famous tenants and meetings

+Closure

 The railroad came to Dedham in 1836, and stagecoach traffic dwindled until it stopped all together in 1842.
 The temperance movement also put pressure on taverns, and the house ceased to be a tavern in 1866.
+Its final landlord was arrested for operating a public nuisance.
 By this time, and especially after an incident in which a group of Irish immigrants from Dedham and Roxbury got drunk and four people were stabbed, Bates was ready to sell the property.

-Bates tried to sell it to the Town of Dedham, but the Town was not interested.
-In a fit of spite, Bates then sold it to the Sisters of Charity to open St. Mary's School and Asylum, an orphanage and school for girls.
-The school closed in the late 1870s, and then became a flop house, warehouse, and "third rate office building" which, at one point, housed the offices of an "independent clairvoyant and medical reformer."
-During this time the building fell into disrepair.
+Bates tried to sell it to the Town of Dedham, but the town was not interested.
+In a fit of spite, Bates then sold it to the Sisters of Charity to open St. Mary's School and Asylum, an orphanage and school for girls, for $1.